donaldRwilliams/BGGM/README.md

 ### Bayesian R-squared

-There is a direct corresposnade between the precision matrix, that is the inverse of the covariance matrix, and multiple regression.
+There is a direct correspondence between the precision matrix, that is the inverse of the covariance matrix, and multiple regression.
 The details are provided ([here](https://donaldrwilliams.github.io/post/2019-10-1-r-markdown/)).
-Rather than fit a sequence of regression models (i.e., neighborhood selection), as in the R packaage [GGMnonreg](https://github.com/donaldRwilliams/GGMnonreg), it is possible to only estimate the precison matrix and then transform the elements to their respective regression counterparts.
+Rather than fit a sequence of regression models (i.e., neighborhood selection), as in the R package [GGMnonreg](https://github.com/donaldRwilliams/GGMnonreg), it is possible to only estimate the precision matrix and then transform the elements to their respective regression counterparts.
 This approach is described in Williams (2018).

 With the regression coefficients in-hand, it is then possible to compute *R*<sup>2</sup> for each node in the network.
 Similar approaches are sometimes used in the social-behavioral sciences.
 Here the GGMs are often estimated with ℓ<sub>1</sub>-regularization and the reported *R*<sup>2</sup> is a point estimate.
 This is problematic, because it can be misleading to note that one node has higher *R*<sup>2</sup> than another when there is not a measure of uncertainty.
 The present methods overcome this limitation with computing Bayesian *R*<sup>2</sup> that is described ([here](http://www.stat.columbia.edu/~gelman/research/unpublished/bayes_R2.pdf))